How To Find Out Where Someone Works for Child Support Legally

 While child support isn’t a standard on most background checks, there is a possibility it could show up on one.
 Additionally, garnishment requests are sent directly to the employer which alerts them of a child support obligation.

 In order to fill the gap of children who are not receiving the support they need, states are working diligently to enforce support orders.
-These agencies know how to find out where someone works for child support, legally enforce the court’s order, and notify the courts of noncompliance when necessary.
+These agencies know how to discover where someone works for child support, legally enforce the court’s order, and notify the courts of noncompliance when necessary.

 Frequently Asked Questions